-The main attraction of Dhaulagiri Round Trek is the panoramic Himalayan view of the snowcapped mountain like Dhaulagiri, Tukuche Peak, Nilgiri, Annapurna, and Machhapuchhare etc. A spectacular view of Dhaulagiri, Thorong Peak, Annapurna and Kali Gandaki River with the world deepest gorge can be viewed during the Dhaulagiri trekking.
-The trek goes through big challenging mountain passes.
-This isolated Dhaulagiri circuit trekking offers amazing natural scenery, evergreen forest blossoming with rhododendron combined with native warm-hearted people and their heady mixture of unique culture.
+The main attraction of Dhaulagiri Round Trek is the panoramic Himalayan view of the snowcapped mountain like Dhaulagiri, Tukuche Peak, Nilgiri, Annapurna, and Machhapuchhare, etc. A spectacular view of Dhaulagiri, Thorong Peak, Annapurna, and Kali Gandaki River with the world’s deepest gorge can view during the Dhaulagiri trekking.
+The trek goes through big, challenging mountain passes.
+This remote Dhaulagiri circuit trekking offers impressive natural scenery, evergreen forest blossoming with rhododendron combined with warm-hearted native people and their heady mixture of a unique culture.

 Dhaulagiri Round Trek begins with a drive from Kathmandu to Beni.
 From Beni, we set out trekking on foot.
 In between, we will be crossing many cultivated fields, forests, and villages where various ethnic groups like Gurung, Chettri, and Magar reside.
-After few days of the trip, we will reach the Italian Base Camp, from where we can see the exciting views of Dhaulagiri I, II, III, IV and V. We will also take rest for few days to acclimatize with the altitude.
-Beautiful forests trail with the closer views of mountains panorama will lead to Upper Vungini which is the Italian Basecamp.
+After few days of the trip, we will reach the Italian Base Camp, where we can see the breathtaking views of Dhaulagiri I, II, III, IV, and V. We will also take rest for few days to acclimatize with the altitude.
+Beautiful forests trail with the closer views of mountains panorama will lead to Upper Vungini, which is the Italian Basecamp.

 Passing through an ever-changing landscape, with numerous picturesque villages, we reach Dhaulagiri Base camp.
-On the way, we can encounter semi-wild yak herds, mountain sheep or the elusive snow leopard, Kali Gandaki River; the world deepest gorge and so forth.
+On the way, we can encounter semi-wild yak herds, mountain sheep or the elusive snow leopard, Kali Gandaki River; the world deepest gorge, and so forth.
 The hidden snow valley (after crossing French Pass) gives you a heavenly test of the white world.
-The villages and the hidden valleys are particularly memorable, with its charming inhabitants.
-Subsequently, we descend down to Marpha, a popular city of Mustang district, which is situated between a majestic mountain of Annapurna, Nilgiri, and Machhapuchhare
+The villages and the valleys are particularly memorable, with its charming inhabitants.
+Subsequently, we descend to Marpha, a famous city of Mustang district, which is situated between a majestic mountain of Annapurna, Nilgiri, and Machhapuchhare

-Truly it is an overwhelming adventure of the remote west of Dhaulagiri to the main popular Trans-Himalayan Salt Trade route and through the world’s deepest gorge of Kali Gandaki Valley.
-Dhaulagiri Round Trek is an opportunity to explore the snow-capped Himalayas lying around, rocky hills, stunning landscapes, yak pastures, a thick forest full of birds and animals and much more.
-In Dhaulagiri trek trail you can get the opportunity to explore the amazing lifestyles of Gurung and Magar peoples and their culture besides that you can see wild animals like Himalayan Thar, Red Panda, Leopards, Musk deer and different species of birds.
-Being off the beaten track, this trek incorporates the best of what Nepal offers.
+Indeed it is an overwhelming adventure of the remote west of Dhaulagiri to the main popular Trans-Himalayan Salt Trade route and through the world’s deepest gorge of Kali Gandaki Valley.
+Dhaulagiri Round Trek is an opportunity to explore the snow-capped Himalayas lying around, rocky hills, stunning landscapes, yak pastures, a thick forest full of birds and animals, and much more.
+In the Dhaulagiri trek trail, you can get the opportunity to explore the extravagant lifestyles of Gurung and Magar peoples and their culture.
+Besides that, you can see wild animals like Himalayan Thar, Red Panda, Leopards, Musk deer, and different species of birds.
+Dhaulagiri is off the beaten track; this trek incorporates the best of what Nepal offers.

 Duration: 19 Days